rprichard/logitech-g400-config/README.md

 crw-rw---- 1 root plugdev 248, 3 Apr  7 16:02 /dev/hidraw3
 crw-rw---- 1 root plugdev 248, 4 Apr  7 16:02 /dev/hidraw4
 ```
-Add self to plugdev group (has no effect if already in group):
+Add your user account to the `plugdev` group (this has no effect if you're already in the group):
 ```
 $ sudo usermod -a -G plugdev $USER
 $ groups